The Happy Hollisters: Publishing history

 The series was published between 1953 and 1970.
 Volumes 1-4 were published by Doubleday.
 Volumes 5-19 were published by Garden City, a Doubleday imprint.
 Volumes 20-33 were published by Doubleday.
 All subsequent reprints during this time period were done by Doubleday.
 New books were also made available as part of a subscription series with prices ranging from $1.00 to $1.50 per title.

 The series was translated into over ten languages worldwide.
-English publication was discontinued at the end of 1983, but since 2010 it is being reissued in both trade paperback and eBook formats.
+English publication was discontinued at the end of 1983, but since 2010 it has been reissued in both trade paperback and eBook formats.

 Influences

-This series is unique in that many of the characters are based on real-life entities, such as, Svenson's family from Bloomfield, New Jersey.
-In the series, Pete represents Sevenson's real-life son Andrew Jr., Pam represents his daughter Laura, Ricky represents Eric, Holly represents Jane, and Sue is a composite of Svenson's two youngest daughters, Eileen and Ingrid.
+This series is unique in that many of the characters are based on real-life entities, such as Svenson's family from Bloomfield, New Jersey.
+In the series, Pete represents Svenson's real-life son Andrew Jr., Pam represents his daughter Laura, Ricky represents Eric, Holly represents Jane, and Sue is a composite of Svenson's two youngest daughters, Eileen and Ingrid.
 Even the dog and cat have real-life counterparts: "White Nose" is really the family cat, Mickey, and the collie "Zip" is the real-life Border Collie Lassie.

 Joey Brill is based on a real person as well, although everyone claims to have forgotten his real name.

-Jane (Svenson) Kossmann recounts that her father placed other real characters in this series, including her social studies teacher Mrs. Farber.
+Jane (Svenson) Kossmann recounts that her father placed other real characters in this series, including her social studies teacher, Mrs. Farber.
 She also relates that some of the stories in the books are based on stories from her Girl Scout Camp and her brother's Boy Scout Camp escapades.

 Writing and editing

 Svenson had his children, and later his grandchildren, review and "edit" his books.
-Jane remembers getting to the end of a chapter in an early rough draft of one book and realized she could not read on since the book was unfinished.
+Jane remembers getting to the end of a chapter in an early rough draft of one book and realizing she could not read on since the book was unfinished.
 After begging her father to tell her how the book ended, she was irritated by his response: that he didn't know how it ended since he hadn't written it yet!

 Jane also recalls that while her friends at school knew The Happy Hollisters were based on her family, no one thought it was "any kind of a big deal.
 It was just another job to them — although they thought it was strange that my father worked from home sometimes, and sometimes all night and weekend."
 She reports that he tended to write in concentrated sessions, sometimes for what seemed like three days straight.
 When he "locked himself in his office to write", no one was allowed to disturb him.
 She reports that he took breaks from writing to swim at the local YMCA, ride his racing bicycle, or punch a boxer's punching bag he had set up at home.